-Stud lent:

-Nurs sing course faculty:

-Fac ulty Advisor: Progra am Director:

-Criteria: YES NO

-A "YES" response is required for each row below to be considered for readmission.

-Does the student do emonstrate accountability for their learning and retaining of

-Were circumstance s that affected the student's success articulated?

-ave a specific and realistic plan for success if readmitted?
-Idations from faculty (if applicable)?

-Does the student de their success? escribe their personal strengths and how they will use them for

-Does the student id entify available resources (if applicable)?
+Criteria: YES NO A "YES" response is required for each row below to be considered for readmission.
+Does the student demonstrate accountability for their learning and retaining of material?
+Were circumstances that affected the student's success articulated?
+Does the student have a specific and realistic plan for success if readmitted?
+Includes recommendations from faculty (if applicable)?
+Does the student describe their personal strengths and how they will use them for their success?
+Does the student identify available resources (if applicable)?
 A "NO" response is required for each row below to be considered for readmission.

-Has the student pre eviously been readmitted in the ADN or PN programs?

-automatic disqualif professional standa esting readmission based on a reason that is deemed as an ication from our nursing program?
-(Violation of safety and/or ords, a breach of MC policies on academic integrity and/or ord breach of the ANA Code of Ethics for Nurses or National
+Has the student previously been readmitted in the ADN or PN programs?
+Is the student requesting readmission based on a reason that is deemed as an automatic disqualification from our nursing program?
+(Violation of safety and/or professional standards, a breach of MC policies on academic integrity and/or student conduct, and/or a breach of the ANA Code of Ethics for Nurses or National SNA Code of Ethics).

-Outcome of Readm ission Committee:

-Student is readmit ted without condition:

-Student is readmitt ed with the following Condition(s):

-Student is denied r eadmission based on the following reason(s):

-Recommendations from the committee for the student upon readmission:

-□ Scheduled meeti ngs with their advisor to check in on success and needs

-☐ Scheduled meeti ng with the Academic Coach

-☐ Scheduled math eutoring

-☐ Meeting with DR S regarding accommodations

-☐ Enrollment in the nursing success course

-□ Exam reviews wit h course instructors

-Dated Reviewed:

-School of Nursing R eviewers:

-Dean:

-Associate Dean:

-Faculty Lead for E& l:

-Program Chair:

-Program Director: